DHTMLX/gantt-docs/data/desktop/server_php.md

 <ul style= "list-style-image:url('media/desktop/arrow-right.png');">
-	<li>Download the dhtmlxGantt package , if you haven't already done it. </li>
+	<li>Download the dhtmlxGantt package, if you haven't done it yet. </li>
     <li>Extract the package to the root directory of your local web server.
 The extracted files will be stored in a folder with the same name as the package file - dhtmlxGantt. </li>
 </ul>
 </p>
 </div>